business4s/domain-oriented-scala-style-guide/README.md

 class ProfitTaxCalculator extends TaxCalculator[Profit]
 ```

+### What about `IO`?

+It's also an FP concept that often leaks into the domain interfaces.
+Should we try to eliminate it as well?

+We could try, but this becomes rather difficult or costly in practice.
+One of the ways to do it to parametrize
+interfaces by `F[_]` but it comes with its own tradeoffs.
+So instead, let's stay pragmatic and allow IO as a special
+case.

 ### Don't use monad transformers in business interfaces

 Monad transformers are isomorphic to the underlying structure and bring only practical benefits but no conceptual